From MSDS to SDS

 When Did MSDS and SDS Start?

-Even though the first material safety data sheets didn't necessarily reduce the risk of chemicals directly, they did help keep people informed.
+Even though the first batch of MSDS didn't necessarily reduce the risk of chemicals directly, they did help keep people informed.
 Armed with this knowledge, employees could take additional steps to improve safety in a more concrete way.
 Plus, learning of the risks involved with working with a dangerous chemical often makes people work more carefully.

 In 1994, the first requirements to provide information about chemical hazards to employees were released.
 The requirements weren't very detailed, though, which made it almost more confusing than helpful for everyone involved.
-One of the main requirements, however, was the material safety data sheet.
+One of the main requirements, however, was the MSDS.
 Facilities had to have these sheets for each dangerous chemical present in the workplace.

 What Are Material Safety Data Sheets?